FAQ - Frequently Asked Questions

 Annual Open Enrollment allows employees to enroll, cancel, or change their medical, dental, or vision coverage.
 During this time employees also can re-enroll in Flexible Spending Accounts if they wish to participate in the next year.
 Open Enrollment is normally held during the month of October.
 All elections made during Open Enrollment are effective January 1st of the New Year.

-Forms are available in the Benefits Office or online.
+Update your beneficiaries online using the UAB for Me portal.
 You may change your beneficiary at any time.
 It is your responsibility to ensure your beneficiary designation is up to date.
 Beneficiary changes for Voluntary Retirement and Voluntary Life must be made directly with the company.

 For Spouse: A copy of your marriage certificate AND documentation dated within the last 6 months establishing financial interdependence